iclcv/icl/doc/icl-manual/howtos/camera-calibration.rst

 on projective geometry, lens distortion can only be modeled in a non-linear manner leading to several issues in former processing steps.
 Therefore, ICL explicitly assumes lens distortion to be corrected **before** camera calibration is approached.
-Unfortunately, ICL's support for lens distortion correction is not supported as strong as it perhaps could be, which is due to the fact, that most camera we used only showed an insignificant amount of lens distortion.

-However, the ICL application **icl-opencv-calib**, located in the **Geom** module provides the necessary functionality to obtain appropriate parameters for lens distortion correction.
+The ICL application **icl-opencv-calib**, located in the **Geom** module provides the necessary functionality to obtain appropriate parameters for lens distortion correction.
 Internally this wraps OpenCV's calibration functions, but we plan to provide a native built-in tool for lens distortion correction in the future.
 For **icl-opencv-calib**, a common checkerboard image is needed.
 In order to obtain optimal calibration results, the image of the checkerboard must be printed out and attached to a very planar surface.
 Alternatively, the images could also be displayed on another computer screen, so that it is visible by the camera.

 .. note::